Erice

 What makes Nero d'Avola unique among Erice wines?

-Nero d'Avola is known for its intensity and full-bodied character, with aromas of dark fruits and spices, reflecting the terroir's character.
+Nero d'Avola is known for its intensity and body, with aromas of dark fruits and spices, reflecting the character of the terroir.

 Erice wines pair well with traditional Sicilian dishes, grilled meats, and aged cheeses.

-Erice wines are available at specialized wine shops and selected wine stores in Sicily and around the world.
+Erice wines are available at specialized wine shops and select wine stores in Sicily and around the world.

-What is the significance of the name "Erice" for this denomination?
+What is the meaning of the name "Erice" for this denomination?

-The name "Erice" recalls the ancient city on the hill and symbolizes the identity and historical beauty of this wine region.
+The name "Erice" recalls the ancient hilltop town and symbolizes the identity and historical beauty of this wine-growing region.

 Megamenu